 Be warned that sitting on the sleigh can be cold with a capital C, whereas the role of the driver allows you to bend and stretch and generally stay a little warmer.

 Lapland has several incarnations of ice hotels: places to sleep made of compact snow and sometimes ice.
-I’ve visited a few and my favourite by far is the Ice Hotel in Sweden.
+I’ve visited a few and my favourite, by far, is the original.

 Artists travel from around the world each year to carve sculptures for these rooms and by day the hotel is a museum, the quality of work is so high.